-Data for this study were collected from both primary and secondary sources using well-structured questionnaire (instrument).
-This were done personally in collaboration with five trained research assistants who will be carefully selected and trained for the exercise by the researcher.
+Data for this study were collected from both primary and secondary sources using wellstructured questionnaire (instrument).
+This was done personally in collaboration with five trained research assistants who were carefully selected and trained for the exercise by the researcher.

 Instrumentation